minhtai048/Generating_Topics-Images/README.md

-# Simple Streamlit + FastAPI Integration
+# Simple Streamlit + FastAPI Integration For Generating Topics
 A minimal Streamlit app showing how to launch and stop a FastAPI process on demand.
 The FastAPI `/run` route simulates a long-running process which is launched on a separate thread.

 Ensure the required packages are installed: